5 DAYS FROM $1,899

 Today, you will be able to choose from one of two guided tours in Wilmington.
 If you are interested in beautifully preserved architecture, a tour of Wilmington's National Register Historic district will spotlight many of the city's historic mansion houses.
 Wilmington is also home to the largest full-service filming studio outside of Hollywood, and you'll learn about the many movies and television shows filmed in the area.
 Optionally, you can choose to visit the World War II battleship, USS North Carolina.
 This was the first battleship of its type built for the U.S. Navy, and was put into service following the December 1941 attack on Pearl Harbor.
 The ship was decommissioned in 1947 and put into reserve, before being saved from a breaker's yard in 1960.
 The ship was brought to Wilmington in 1962 - where it was opened as a museum - and was named a National Historic Landmark in 1982.

 After your tour you’ll have free time to enjoy this pretty city on your own.
 Take a stroll along the Riverwalk, a waterfront promenade lined with parks, shops and cafés.
 If you are a craft beer enthusiast, Wilmington boasts many well-regarded microbreweries.
 It also boasts many fine nearby beaches such as Carolina Beach, known for its colorful boardwalk.
-You can also visit the Railroad Museum, or perhaps borrow one of the bikes on board your ship to explore the Cape Fear area.
+You can also visit the Railroad Museum, or perhaps borrow one of the kayaks on board your ship to explore the Cape Fear area.

 Enjoy a day at sea on your way to Norfolk